It’s a form of “personality hacking” that will give introverts more energy and sanity.

 2. Weekday hangouts are shorter hangouts!

 Most people won’t stay out late on a weekday because of work the next morning — or at least would not judge you for throwing in the towel early.
-That makes it the perfect social activity for the introvert, who has energy for only so much social time.
+That makes it the perfect social activity for the introvert, who has energy for only so much “people” time.
 You only have to be at the group gathering for an hour or two before it’s over and socially acceptable to peace out.

 3. The hyperactive energy of weekend events exceeds introverts’ neurological capacity for it.

-Public spaces are more crowded and noisier on weekends.
+In general, public spaces are more crowded and noisier on weekends.
 For an introvert, this activity can be overwhelming.
 We’re wired to have a lower dopamine threshold and are more easily stimulated than extroverts.
 So, while the extrovert gets more incandescent and magnetic, the introvert’s energy shrinks.

 4. Weekday events mean smaller groups and meaningful activities.

 This doesn’t mean we spend all our time philosophizing, of course.
 Introverts thrive on all sorts of exploration of meaning, from savoring new cuisines with like-minded foodies to attending interesting talks around town.
 Book clubs and spirituality groups can also satisfy these meaning cravings.
-And what ties all these activities together is they’re better done in small groups and can easily be explored in an hour or two after work — before returning home at a reasonable hour.
+What ties all these activities together is they’re better done in small groups and can easily be explored in an hour or two after work — before returning home at a reasonable hour.

 5. Weekends become uninterrupted self-care time.